CO-OPERATORS GENERAL INSURANCE COMPANY REPORTS SECOND QUARTER 2022 RESULTS

 SECOND QUARTER REVIEW

-The second quarter of the year saw DWP increase by 10.9% or $110.6 million compared to the same quarter of 2020 due to higher average premiums, an increase in policies in force in the auto and commercial lines of business in all regions, and from the Reduced Driving Refund lowering DWP in the comparative quarter.
-NEP increased during the second quarter by 12.0% or $100.7 million compared to the same quarter last year, which was primarily attributable to the auto and home lines of business.
+The second quarter of the year saw DWP increase by 7.5% or $84.6 million compared to the same quarter of 2021 due to a large increase in policies in force in the commercial, and farm lines of business, combined with higher average premiums in the commercial, home, and farm lines of business in all regions.
+NEP increased during the second quarter by 3.9% or $36.8 million compared to the same quarter last year, which was primarily attributable to the commercial line of business and a rebounding in the travel line of business as pandemic restrictions eased worldwide.

 Our balance sheet, liquidity and capital positions remain strong and enable us to continue to serve and meet the needs of our clients while also supporting our strategic areas of focus.
-Our investment portfolio is comprised of high quality and well diversified assets.
-The credit quality of our portfolio remains high with 96.8% of our portfolio considered investment grade and 85.6% rated A or higher.
-Our equity portfolio is 85.1% weighted to Canadian stocks.
+Our investment portfolio is composed of high quality and well diversified assets.
+The credit quality of our portfolio remains high with 97.1% of our portfolio considered investment grade and 84.4% rated A or higher.
+Our equity portfolio is 83.6% weighted to Canadian stocks.

-Co-operators General's capital position remains strong, as the Minimum Capital Test for Co-operators General was 258% at June 30, 2021, well above internal and regulatory minimum requirements.
-We continue to closely monitor capital levels in response to the changing economic environment as it relates to the COVID-19 pandemic.
+Co-operators General's capital position remains strong, as the Minimum Capital Test for Co-operators General was 219% at June 30, 2022, well above internal and regulatory minimum requirements.

 CAUTION REGARDING FORWARD-LOOKING STATEMENTS